infolexa/bolt/README.md

 * Themes and Layouts
 * Other Details like SEO, Media, etc.

+**Why another CMS?**

+So far we haven't found a CMS that "pleases everybody".
+Ordinary web publishers love Wordpress because it's easy to use.
+But developers love to hate it because it's simply not a developer friendly platform.

+Site builders love Drupal because it's cleverly modular.
+Drupal provides "lego blocks", and you build your site putting those "lego blocks" together.
+But it is quite complicated for ordinary users.

+Joomla is like the middle ground.
+The Admin user interface can be learned with little effort and installing extensions for Joomla is a breeze.

+If you're already familiar with Joomla and Drupal, you'll know that you can already do most of the things you need using those two.
+When it comes to simplicity and user-friendliness, Wordpress is the way to go.
+But Wordpress is not flexible enough for developers.

+So why would you want to use another CMS?

+The more you use these CMS's, the more their weaknesses become apparent.
+Joomla and Drupal both provide some kind of frameworks - or Content Management Frameworks which let's you create modules or extensions for them.
+But if you also have some experience using non-CMF frameworks like Ruby on Rails, Django, CodeIgniter, CakePHP, etc, you'll know that Joomla and Drupal's CMFs are somewhat inferior.

+Joomla claims to be MVC, yes it is, but it's not Agile.
+It doesn't make you develop web applications faster.
+MVC is just a convention that you have to painstakingly follow.

+Drupal, although very powerful, imposes unconventional programming patterns to developers.
+It's hard to understand it without really experienceing Drupal.
+The whole system of Drupal depends on "hooks" or more commonly called "events".
+During the course of its execution, Drupal calls functions on certain events.

+If you're used to Object Oriented Programming, you'll be surprised that Drupal doesn't use Classes.
+Everything are PHP functions named according to Drupal conventions.
+Although Drupal claims that even without Classes, you can achieve the same benefits of Object Oriented Programming, it doesn't remove the fact that the learning curve is steep and it forces you to get used to something that's not widely adopted outside Drupal.

+Yes, we don't like how things are done in Drupal and Joomla and Wordpress.
+The Web is evolving rapidly, and it's always helpful to find the fastest and most efficient way to do things.

 II.
 Conventions
 ---------------
 *Note: This section is particularly useful to developers who understand Kohana 3.*